 First, start with two different colored sheets of square paper.
 Thin paper works best if you don’t have origami paper on hand.

-Then, fold each sheet in half.
+Fold each sheet in half.

 Unfold the sheets and fold each edge in to meet at the center, where the crease was made.